pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 *downstream* packaging (your own efforts are called *upstream* packaging), and include such projects as Linux distributions, Conda, Homebrew and MacPorts.
-They often aim to provide good support for use cases that cannot be handled via Python packaging tools alone, such as good integration with non-Python software.
+They often aim to provide good support for use cases that cannot be handled via Python packaging tools alone, such as **good integration with non-Python software**.

 This discussion attempts to explain how downstream packaging is usually done, and what challenges are downstream packagers facing.
-It ultimately aims to give you some hints on how you can make downstream packaging easier.
+It ultimately aims to give you some hints on how you can **make downstream packaging easier**.

+Establishing a good relationship between software maintainers and downstream packagers can bring mutual benefits.
+Downstreams are often willing to **share their experience, time and hardware** to improve your package.
+They are sometimes in a better position to see **the bigger picture**, and to provide you with **information about other packages** that would otherwise require you to put significant effort to obtain.
+Packagers often can **find bugs** before your users hit them on production, **provide bug reports of good quality** and **supply patches** whenever they can.
+For example, they are often in the vanguard when **a new Python version** comes out.

 Please note that downstream builds include not only binary redistribution, but also source builds done on user systems, in source-first distributions